-Using the model criteria defined above, the total unemployment that occurs each year (total days spent drawing unemployment compensation) can be split into three mutually exclusive categories:
+Using the model criteria defined above, the total amount of days spent each year drawing unemployment compensation by members of the sample population can be split into three mutually exclusive categories:

-- (1) Contingent unemployment (i.e. not attributable to a single former employer under the rules established in paragraph 2.5); - (2) displacement-related unemployment (i.e. unemployment attributable to a single former employer), early retirement set apart; - (3) unemployment related to early retirement (which is, by definition, also displacement-related).
+- (1) Contingent unemployment (i.e. not attributable to a single former employer); - (2) displacement-related unemployment (i.e. unemployment attributable to a single former employer), early retirement set apart; - (3) unemployment related to early retirement (which is, by definition, also displacement-related).

-The result of this classification is depicted in Figure 8.
-The years in the abscissa refer to the calendar years within or throughout which unemployment episodes extended.
-Long-lasting episodes of unemployment that begin some time during one year will only show their full statistical impact in the following year.
-Whereas the total share of displacement-related unemployment (the two lower sections of the bars in Figure 8 taken together) varies only with the business cycle and shows no secular trend of change, unemployment of the early retirement type has increased its share in total unemployment from 4 per cent in 1983 to 11 per cent in 199319.
+The result of this classification is depicted in Figure 4.
+Unemployment of the early retirement type has increased its share in total unemployment from 4 per cent in 1983 to 11 per cent in 1993.
 Expressed as a share of displacement-related unemployment alone, early retirement reached 27 per cent in that year.
 This allows to infer that employers have increasingly concentrated their shedding of labour on older employees who then remained in unemployment until they became eligible for a pension.
 This trend was only temporarily halted but not reversed by the reunification boom around 1990.